Rescue of Jews during the Holocaust: Belgium

 In April 1943, members of the Belgian resistance held up the twentieth convoy train to Auschwitz, and freed 231 people.
 Several local governments did all they could to slow down or block the registration processes for Jews they were obliged to perform by the Nazis.
 Many people saved children by hiding them away in private houses and boarding schools.
 Of the approximately 50,000 Jews in Belgium in 1940, about 25,000 were deported—though only about 1,250 survived.
 Marie and Emile Taquet sheltered Jewish boys in a residential school or home.
-The Reverend Bruno Reynders was a Catholic Belgian Monk who defied the Nazis, as he implemented the directive of Pope Pius XII to save the Jews, worked with local orphanages, Catholic Nuns and the Belgian Underground to forge false identities for Jewish children whose parents willingly gave them up in an attempt to spare their lives faced with deportation to the death camps.
+Bruno Reynders was a Belgian monk who defied the Nazis, as he implemented the directive of Pope Pius XII to save the Jews, worked with local orphanages, Catholic Nuns and the Belgian Underground to forge false identities for Jewish children whose parents willingly gave them up in an attempt to spare their lives faced with deportation to the death camps.
 Pere Bruno risked his life for his values and to save the lives of an estimated 400 Jewish children and is honored as a Righteous Gentile at Yad Vashem.

 L'abbé Joseph André is another Catholic priest who secured safe hiding places with Belgian families, orphanages and other institutions for Jewish children and adults.

 Denmark

 The Jewish community in Denmark remained relatively unaffected by Germany's occupation of Denmark on 9 April 1940.
 The Germans allowed the Danish government to remain in office and this cabinet rejected the notion that any "Jewish question" should exist in Denmark.
 No legislation was passed against Jews and the yellow badge was not introduced in Denmark.
 In August 1943, this situation was about to collapse as the Danish government refused to introduce the death penalty as demanded by the Germans following a series of strikes and popular protests.
 The German empire forced the Danish government to shut down.
 During these events, German diplomat Georg Ferdinand Duckwitz tipped off Danish politician Hans Hedtoft that the Danish Jews would be deported to Germany following the collapse of the Danish government.
 Hedtoft alerted the Danish resistance and the Jewish leader C.B.
 Henriques informed the acting Chief Rabbi Marcus Melchior in the absence of the Chief Rabbi Max Friediger who had already been arrested as a hostage on 29 August 1943, urging the community to go into hiding in service on 29 September 1943.
-During the following weeks, more than 7,200 of Denmark's 8,000 strong Jewish communities were ferried to neutral Sweden hidden in fishing boats.
+During the following weeks, more than 7,200 of Denmark's 8,000-strong Jewish communities were ferried to neutral Sweden hidden in fishing boats.
 A small number of Jews, some 450 in all, were captured by the Germans and shipped to Theresienstadt.
 Danish officials were able to ensure that these prisoners weren't shipped to extermination camps, and Danish Red Cross inspections and food packages ensured focus on the Danish Jews.
 Swedish Count Folke Bernadotte ensured their release and transport to Denmark in the final days of the war.